Field Validation Table (FVT): A Test Design Technique for Field Validation

 Table 1: Standard or generic table for field validation

-So, the tester should keep this Field Validation Table or the list of items mentioned in the table in front of them before they proceed to test fields in the application.
+The tester should keep this Field Validation Table and the list of items mentioned in the table in front of them before they proceed to test fields in the application.

 This table generally helps when there are several fields present in the page or an application.
 We are not robots to remember each and everything on top of our minds, so as humans it’s better to keep this table or checklist ready and handy before we start proceeding with the validation of fields in an application.